code-greg-42/Orbit-Oasis/README.md

 - **Farming and Building:** Collect materials, plant trees, farm, fish, build structures, or trade and sell with the nearby village.

 **Minigames:**
-  1. **2D Spaceship Shooter:** Fend off attacking alien spaceships. // removed
+  // REMOVED **2D Spaceship Shooter:** Fend off attacking alien spaceships. // REMOVED
-  2. **3D Space Race:** Race your spaceship through an asteroid field, competing against other villagers' times.
+  1. **3D Space Race:** Race your spaceship through an asteroid field, competing against other villagers' times.

 **Progression and Rewards:**
 - Grow your homestead by building additional structures.